gshildkrot/MATH3100Project/README.md

 [Black–Scholes Mathematical Proof (PDF)](Black%20Scholes%20Proof.pdf)

 ## Simulation Results
+In addition to comparing the Monte Carlo estimates to the analytical Black–Scholes price, we also report the option premium as a percentage of the underlying stock price.
+This highlights how expensive the convexity is relative to the share itself and makes it easier to compare options across different volatility levels.

 ### 1. Low Volatility (Stable Market)
 *Price = $100, Volatility (σ) = 10%, Strike Price = $100, Time to Expiration (T) = 1 Year*